 That code saves my listeners $10 on their order of UrthBox!

-Once you record a podcast, copy and paste the Bitly link for your affiliates in the description and be sure and test it to make sure that the website opens in a different browser.
+Once you record a podcast, copy and paste the Bitly or Pretty Link for your affiliates in the description and be sure and test it to make sure that the website opens in a different browser.
 Finally, sit back and enjoy as listeners click the links, browse and potentially buy the products and/or merchants you spoke about in your show!

 Pros: It is free for you to promote Share A Sale and any merchant that gives you a ‘go-ahead’ with affiliate sales.
 It is of no cost to the company for you to promote them, and you helped these companies make sales, and you receive a commission, ranging from 3-20% within a 30-90 day period, depending on the agreements in your affiliate relationship policy.

-I also have two other affiliate hosting sites that I use that are more accommodating if you happen to be a more avid blogger than a podcaster: Commission Junction and Rakuten Marketing.
-These links are provided below:
+There are two other affiliate hosting sites that I have used that are more accommodating if you happen to be a more avid blogger than a podcaster: Commission Junction and Rakuten Marketing.

 Cons: Passive income DOES mean passive.
 Unlike with sponsorships, payments, merchandise and benefits are not presented up-front.
 A sale must take place first before you, the affiliate, get credit for the sale by means of a commission.